VMI-ETH/newsletter/contents/Jan-2024/body.md

 **January 24, 18:20**

 Kick-off the new year by smashing round objects into cylindrical objects and join us for the first event of the year at Bowlingcenter Zürich!
-The bowling lanes have been reserved and are just waiting for your strikes!
+The bowling lanes have already been reserved and are waiting for your strikes!

 [Sign up here.](https://forms.gle/Ecee1nBjq4SqhfEi9)